 Note: Our office is currently working on comprehensive FAQs for this program.
 If you would like to submit a question, please contact the Office of Graduate Studies at firstname.lastname@example.org or 341-7712.

 No. There is no separate student application.
 Students will apply for the doctoral program and be admitted per normal process.
-Department chairs (or designee) will nominate admitted students for the CDF award.
+Department chairs (or designee) will nominate admitted students for the CDF award via this form.

 There are 6 nominations allowed PER DEPARTMENT.
 The department will need to decide from which program(s) to choose their nominations.